adityadutt09/adityadutt09.github.io/research.md

 This project was extremely fun and interesting as it not only improved my coding skills but also taught me a lot about game design and development as well as the fundamental ideas behind creating a virtual immersive environment.

 ## 4. Soft Robotics Research (May 2022 - Present)
-###  Research Mentors: Prof. Prashant Mehta, Coordinated Science Laboratory, UIUC
+###  Research Mentor: Prof. Prashant Mehta, Coordinated Science Laboratory, UIUC